Ezharjan/UnityLoopScrollRect/README.md

 ![LoopVerticalScrollRect](Images/LoopVerticalScrollRect.png)

 If you need scroll from top or left, setting content's pivot to 1 and disable ReverseDirection.
-Otherwise, you should set 0 to pivot and enable ReverseDirection (I have made `VerticalScroll_Reverse` in the demo scene as reference).
+Otherwise, you should set 0 to pivot and enable ReverseDirection.

 More details can be found in the demo scene.